HDMS Slesvig (1725)

 HDMS Slesvig (Sleswig) was a ship of the line of the Royal Danish Navy, which she served from 1725.
 In 1733, she was transferred to the new Danish Asiatic Company.

 Construction and design

 Slesvig was built at Nyholm to a design by Ole Judichær She was laid down in 1723 and launched on 25 April 1725.

 Her complement was 400 men.
-Her armament was 54 x 18-pounder guns.
+Her armament was 54 × 18-pounder guns.

 Career

 Naval service

 In 1726 Slesvig was one of the ships of the line in the Danish squadron that, together with the British, blockaded Reval (modern-day Tallinn).
 On the return voyage to Copenhagen, she and two other ships became separated from the main squadron in a westerly gale south of Gulland (Gotland).

 The next year Juichaer observed sailing trials comparing Slesvig with HDMS Jylland, as Slesvig's sailing qualities were considered substandard.
 The trials resulted in the shortening of her masts, more ballast and lighter guns – all of which improved Slesvig's performance somewhat, although she was still not a good sailing ship.

 Otherwise, HDMS Slesvig had an uneventful career as a naval ship.